-ASBIS also has a Code of Conduct which sets forth general guidance on how to carry out daily activities in accordance with our purpose and values, as well as in compliance with the applicable legal requirements and ASBIS's policies, standards and ethical principles.
-The Code includes 10 guiding principles (presented at the beginning of this Report) which are straightforward points written in an easy to comprehend language and simple to follow for all employees.
-The Code of Conduct also encompasses ethical guidelines which are to support employees in making the right choices.
-The Code applies to everyone at ASBIS worldwide.
-It promotes an honest and ethical conduct, a safe working environment and compliance with all governmental directives, laws, rules and regulations.
-ASBIS adopted RBA's Code of Conduct as a Supplier Code of Conduct Delivering on its promises ASBIS' BoD approved also a Supplier Code of Conduct.
-Contrary to tailor made internal documents and policies, ASBIS decided to claim compliance with RBA's Code of Conduct in terms of its requirements towards Responsible Business suppliers.
-Alliance (formerly Electronic Industry Citizenship Coalition.
-EICC) is an industry coalition committed to creating shared value for businesses, workers and communities.
+In 2019 ASBIS' BoD approved a Supplier Code of Conduct.
+Contrary to tailor made internal documents and policies, ASBIS decided to claim compliance with RBA's Code of Conduct in terms of its requirements towards suppliers.
+Responsible Business Alliance (formerly Electronic Industry Citizenship Coalition, EICC) is an industry coalition committed to creating shared value for businesses. workers and communities.
 The alliance is open to companies that manufacture or contract the manufacture of electronic goods or a product in which electronics are essential to the primary functionality of the product, or supply materials used in the electronics of those goods.
-The RBA is comprised of more than 140 electronics, retail, auto and toy companies.
+The RBA is comprised of more than 140 electronics, retail. auto and toy companies.
 Selected members include: AMD, Alphabet, Amazon, Apple, Cisco, Citrix, Dell, Facebook, Fujitsu, HP, IBM, Intel, Lenovo, Logitech, Microsoft, Phillips, Seagate, 3M, Xerox.

-Many of RBA's members are ASBIS' suppliers.
-ASBIS' position in the value chain of IT distribution minimises its human rights risks as out of 17 largest suppliers (that are responsible for some 84% of ASBIS revenues), 16 are large US companies and 1 is an important European player.
-On top, 13 out of those companies are RBA members, many are also NASDAQ-listed.
-2019 REVENUES BY SUPPLIERS
+Essentially all revenues in 2020 were from products third-party certified to environmental and/or social sustainability standards.
+Vast majority of RBA's members are ASBIS' suppliers.
+ASBIS' position in the value chain of IT distribution minimises its human rights risks as 94.5% of its revenues comes from suppliers that are RBA's members.
+These are large companies, mostly listed on NASDAQ.

+2020 REVENUES BY SUPPLIERS